FrankVeenstra/gym_rem2D/README.md

+Hello!
+If you came to this github repository from ALife 2023, note that this is not the latest version of the project.
+Stay tuned!
+You can find videos of the paper submitted at ALife 2023 here: [https://www.youtube.com/watch?v=dE1L48bbgAo](https://www.youtube.com/watch?v=dE1L48bbgAo).
+Part of the project controllers have been implemented in a newer evolutionary setup using Unity ML-agents, you can find that repository [here](https://github.com/FrankVeenstra/EvolvingModularRobots_Unity)

 # Robotics, Evolution and Modularity (REM) 2D

 This package implements an environment for a modular morphological evolution approach for 2D virtual creatures for